ohxf9a/tcm-web-hacking-labs-/json-web-tokens/jwt-signature-attack.md

 ![Figure 4: Crafted JWT in Repeater with modified alg and sub](images/jwt-repeater-modified-alg-sub.png)

-*Figure 4: The crafted JWT in the request sent to Repeater, with the algorithm changed to `none` and the subject changed to `administrator`.*
+*Figure 4: The crafted JWT in the request sent to Repeater, with the subject changed to `administrator`.*

 ![Figure 5: Administrator account page after forging token](images/admin-account-forged-token.png)